SCIENTIST. SCI COMM. ARTIST. FISHERMAN.

 A LITTLE ABOUT ME

-After graduating from Cornell University in 2016 with a BS in biology and a concentration in marine biology, I started my PhD in biology at Wake Forest University in Dr. Miriam Ashley-Ross' lab.
-After receiving my PhD in May 2020, I immediately stated as postdoctoral research fellow in Dr. Doug Fudge's lab at Chapman University.
-My research interests include fish biology, functional morphology, biomechanics, and behavior, with a special focus on how amphibious fishes move and orient on land.
+After graduating from Cornell University in 2016 with a BS in biology and a concentration in marine biology, I started my PhD in biology at Wake Forest University in Dr. Miriam Ashley-Ross' lab where I primarily researched amphibious behaviors of invasive fish species, such as Northern Snakeheads and Walking Catfish.
+After receiving my PhD in May 2020, I immediately started as postdoctoral research fellow in Dr. Doug Fudge's lab at Chapman University, where I studied the biomechanical properties of hagfish slime to see how they could be used to help people, such to safely and sustainably stop boat propellers at high speeds.
+In the summer of 2021, I joined the biology department at Salisbury University as an Assistant Professor of Physiology on the eastern shore of Maryland.
+My research interests include fish biology, functional morphology, biomechanics, and behavior, with a special focus on recreationally-important fish species, how amphibious fishes navigate terrestrial environments, and the invasive fish species.
 In addition to being a scientist, I am an artist that uses photography, Photoshop, and a biochemical technique called clearing and staining to create skeletal images of vertebrates.
-I am also a competitive fisherman on a mission to catch every species of fish (currently at 412!) and a scientific blogger for the journal Integrative Organismal Biology, Integrative and Comparative Biology, The Company of Biologists through Outside JEB, and the Discovery Channel TV show, A Fishing Story.
-Currently at Chapman University, I am studying the properties of hagfish slime to see how they could be used to help people, such to safely stop boat propellers at high speeds and to fight wildfires.
-I am also a lecturer on the Natural History of Vertebrates at the University of San Diego.
+I am also a competitive fisherman on a mission to catch every species of fish (currently at 454!) and a scientific blogger for the journal Integrative Organismal Biology, Integrative and Comparative Biology, The Company of Biologists through Outside JEB, and the Discovery Channel TV show, A Fishing Story.
+To contact me about purchasing my artwork that's on display in various breweries around the country, please reach me here: NoahBressman@gmail.com.

 THE FISH THAT WALK ON LAND